Liquidity is the ability of assets to be sold quickly and closest to the market price.

 If you take interest in the most liquid currencies, it matters to you.
 Indeed, the quality of order execution is highly dependent on liquidity and commission costs.

-More liquid pairs are characterized by:
+More highest volume pairs are characterized by:

 - rare slippage;